DanielTockan/Crypto-Tracker/README.md

 More details on each coin, including bio section added

-Accesed deeply nester data using indexing
+Accesed deeply nester data using destructuring

 #### Currency Converter